 The title serves two purposes.
-Firstly it should make people want to read more, and secondly it should accurately describe the content found on that page so that search engines can understand how to rank it.
+It should make people want to read more.
+And it should accurately describe the content on that page, so that search engines can understand how to rank it.

 There are several elements to a good title, and a few tricks to make a title more engaging.
 One often-used template is as follows: